-The wind approaching from the West although of lesser magnitude does so at an angle where the corner acceleration becomes important as shown in Figure 15.
+The wind approaching from the West (the strongest in magnitude), does so at an angle where the corner acceleration becomes important as shown in Figure 16.
 The wind speed at these locations can be reduced by using plantations close to the corner to avoid the direct wind flow to the corner of the building at ground level.

-Figure 15: West flow and interaction with the development and expected effect.
+Figure 16: West flow and interaction with the development and expected effect.